The definitive guide to living and working in the Cayman Islands

-Specialising in: Placement of jobs in the legal, IT and financial services industry both for permanent and temporary job opportunities from entry level to senior management.
-Also available are immigration, relocation and general human resources consulting services as well as social media consulting with an emphasis on online video through their video production arm, CML TV.
+Specialising in: placement of jobs in the legal, IT and financial services industry, both for permanent and temporary job opportunities, from entry level to senior management and executive search.
+Also immigration, relocation and general human resources consulting services, as well as social media, consulting with an emphasis on online video through CML TV.

 Suite 3119, Market Street, Camana Bay

 Tel: (345) 945 8367 Fax: (345) 945 8601

 Specialising in: Executive recruitment, temporary office staff, immigration services, skill testing, payroll and benefits administration for local and international businesses and professional résumé writing.